Ritual Kinship: A Short Paper (4-5 pages, Level II)

 A good place to look for cases is in ethnographies, and the university library has an excellent selection of these.
 Use the electronic card catalog to look for ethnographies on various peoples.
 To search for ethnographies you must search the card catalog under the name of the people or peoples you are interested in; do not look under the term “ethnography.”
 You could also look for sources listed in the bibliography of the textbook.
 A good source for North American Indian ethnographies is the bibliography of the Handbook of North American Indians, which can be found in the library.

 Also search the documents in the eHRAF World Cultures on the Web, available in the anthropology database section at the the university’s digital library, for information on kinship.
-Browse the Regions and Subsistence Types List for the cultures currently available in eHRAF.
+Browse the Cultures Covered List on HRAF’s homepage for culture names, regions, and subsistence types currently available in eHRAF.
 Other Internet sites are usually insufficient in both quantity and quality for data for this kind of paper.

 You may also be able to find some good cases in the Human Relations Area Files microfiche collection (located in the basement of McIntyre Library).
 The problem with the older HRAF collection is that it is on microfiche and in some cases previous users have not returned the microfiche cards to their proper locations.
 The key to understanding the structure of the HRAF microfiche collection and eHRAF on the Webis a thesaurus-type manual called the Outline of Cultural Materials.
 In the eHRAF World Cultures on the Web you can find the Outline of Cultural Materials in the Browse Subjects section.